valentaiga/Practices/README.md

 # practices
-Small projects with specified functional
+Small projects with some technologies